ankitpoddar12/Business-360/README.md

 Project kick off session, where you should get clear of for what and why this project and all other questions you have with regards to the project

-Importing data into PowerBi
-As the database is MySQL in this project, we need to import the datasets from Mysql database to PowerBi by providing the Database access credential
-Dashboard designing
-Based on the mock-ups received as a requirement, the team will start designing the visuals and create measurements as and when required

-#Key Achievements

-Customized Dashboard: Developed a multi-functional Power BI dashboard to meet AtliQ Hardware's needs, allowing them to gain insights into their various departments.

-Data Integration: Data was sourced from disparate locations, including Excel/CSV files and a MySQL database, and seamlessly integrated into Power BI for comprehensive analysis.

-Data Model and Visualizations: A robust data model was developed within Power BI, enabling the creation of visually appealing and interactive visualizations to represent key performance indicators (KPIs).

-Performance Optimization: DAX Studio significantly improved the dashboard's performance, resulting in a 5% increase in report efficiency.

-Data-Driven Decisions: AtliQ Hardware can now analyze trends across different departments, empowering them to make data-driven decisions.

-#Data Sources The dashboard gathers data from two primary sources:

-Excel/CSV Files: Targets and Market Share data and related information are sourced from Excel and CSV files.

-MySQL Database: Facts and Dimensions for all departments are retrieved from a MySQL database.

-#Performance Optimization:

-I have optimized the dashboard's performance using DAX Studio, resulting in a 5% increase in report efficiency.
-This optimization ensures a seamless experience while exploring the data and visualizations.